Speech Sound Disorders

 Types of Speech Sound Disorders

 “Speech sound disorder” is an umbrella term referring to any difficulties regarding the perception and production of speech sounds.
-When we think of speech sound disorders, we can categorize them into articulation, phonological and motor based.
-Here we’ll talk about the difference between articulation and phonological disorders.
+When we think of speech sound disorders, we can categorize them into articulation, phonological, motor and organic based.
+Here we’ll talk about the differences:

 Summary

-In conclusion, both articulation and phonological disorders can impact a child’s speech intelligibility.
-Phonological disorders often affect overall communication more significantly.
+In conclusion, articulation, phonological disorders, childhood apraxia of speech (CAS) or organic speech sound disorders can impact a child’s speech intelligibility.
+Phonological disorders and CAS often affect overall communication more significantly.
 Speech therapy approaches differ based on the type of disorder.
 Articulation therapy focuses on helping a child correctly produce specific sounds, while phonological therapy targets patterns of errors to improve the child’s understanding of speech rules.
+Navigating CAS and organic speech sound disorder treatment requires a collaborative process between parents, SLPs, physicians and educators.

-If your child is struggling with speech clarity, our speech-language pathologists can assess whether the difficulty stems from an articulation disorder, a phonological disorder, or both.
+If your child is struggling with speech clarity, our speech-language pathologists can assess whether the difficulty stems from an articulation disorder, a phonological disorder, CAS and/or an organic speech sound disorders.
 We use specialized techniques to help children learn proper tongue and mouth placement for clearer speech.
 Therapy may include structured exercises, visual and tactile cues, fun activities to practice correct sound production, and more!
 Early intervention can make a big difference!
 If you’re concerned about your child’s speech, a professional evaluation can provide the support needed for clearer communication.
 Contact us today to learn more about how we can help your child speak with confidence!

 Speech Therapy Tools